jinruoxinchen/cline/docs/getting-started-new-coders/installing-dev-essentials.md

 ## Next Steps

 After installing these tools, you'll be ready to start coding!
-Return to the [Getting Started with Cline for New Coders](../getting-started-new-coders/README.md) guide to continue your journey.
+Return to the [Getting Started with OneUnlimited for New Coders](../getting-started-new-coders/README.md) guide to continue your journey.